OrchardPaul/Smartguard-TechDocs/Project GadjIT/_Documentation/docfx_UserGuide/articles/gadjit/addWorkflow.md

 <a href="/images/gadjIT_SelectDocument.jpg" target="_blank" ><img src="/images/gadjIT_SelectDocument.jpg" alt="Document Selection" title="Select Doc" style="width: 250px;" class="shadow"/></a>
 **Figure 2** - Lists all available documents and workflow steps.

+> [!NOTE]
+> The document list is populated in realtime directly from your case management system.

 > [!TIP]
 > If you know the name of the document you want to add, start typing its' name into the `Filter` field to reduce the list.